apath005/MovieRecProject/README.md

  > * 6: Remove a Movie
  > * 7: Getting a movie recommendation!
  > * -1: quit
- 5. View the database of films, and go ahead and find yourself a perfect movie recommendation!
+ 5. View the database of films, and go ahead and find yourself a perfect movie recommendation by Actor, Director, Year, or Genre!
  6. Exit Program.

  ## Testing